MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 For an example for a C++ Win32 application, see the following projects in the [C++ Win32 sample](https://github.com/marb2000/XamlIslands/blob/master/1903_Samples/CppWinRT_Win32_App):

 * [SampleUserControl](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleUserControl): This project implements a custom UWP XAML control named `MyUserControl` that contains a text box, several buttons, and a combo box.
-* [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp): This project includes custom `Application` type and other components mentioned in the previous steps.
+* [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp): This is a UWP application project with the changes described in the previous steps.
 * [SampleCppApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleCppApp): This is the C++ Win32 app project that hosts the custom UWP XAML control in a XAML Island.

 For detailed instructions and examples for a WPF or Windows Forms application, see [these instructions](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/windowsxamlhost#add-a-custom-uwp-control).